fffej/sql-server-gen/README.md

 # Build instructions

+## Linux

 Download all the stuff you need.
 (GHC 7.10.1 from https://www.haskell.org/ghc/download_ghc_7_10_1 and cabal-install from https://www.haskell.org/cabal/download.html).
 Clone this project and open up a command prompt in the root directory of the cloned project.
 Running the following series of commands ought to get you somewhere close to working.

+    cabal update
     cabal sandbox init
+    cabal install --dependencies-only
+    cabal repl

+## Windows

+Building Haskell on Windows is a minor pain in the bottom.
+You'll need to install MinGW (http://sourceforge.net/projects/mingw/?source=typ_redirect) and install the packages (make sure gcc is selected).
+Once you've done this, find the install directory and run  `msys.bat`.
+Do all of this in the command prompt that pops up.

+    cabal update
+    cabal sandbox init
+    cabal install happy
     cabal install --dependencies-only
     cabal repl